Tiredenom6/CPE-322-Lab-Solutions/Lab3/ReadME.md

                     2) pip install astral
                     3) pip install geopy
  ## Notes
- If an error occurs when making this lab, try using these two commands in the Msys2 terminal
+ 1) If an error occurs when making this lab, try using these two commands in the Msys2 terminal.

           1) $ pacman -S python3
           2) $ pacman -S python3-pip

+ 2) To check downloaded packages use pip list and it will display all downloaded packages.

  ## Steps and Output of each step
 1)      $ cd ~/iot